datquocnguyen/PhoW2V/README.md

 #### Note
 - Users should perform Vietnamese tone normalization on downstream tasks' data as this pre-process was also applied to the 20GB pre-training corpus of Vietnamese texts.
 A Python script for Vietnamese tone normalization is available at [HERE](https://github.com/VinAIResearch/BARTpho/blob/main/VietnameseToneNormalization.md).

-### Copyright (c) 2020

-	THE DATA IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE DATA OR THE USE OR OTHER DEALINGS IN THE DATA.